Sudospective/ichigo-template/README.md

 ### Classes in Ichigo
 Take a look at `example.lua` in `src/include`.
 This should give you a quick and dirty lesson on how classes work in Ichigo.

-## Tips
+## Tips to Keep Your Files Clean
 - Do all of your work within the `src` folder.
-- Keep `main.lua`, `gimmicks.lua`, and `layout.lua` clean with only setup, gimmicks, and Actors/Gizmos, respectively.
+- Setup goes in `main.lua`.
+Actors and Gizmos go in `layout.lua`.
+Gimmicks go in `gimmicks.lua`.
+- Make use of the `init`, `ready`, and `update` functions when necessary.
 - Don't be afraid to ask me any questions!
-You can contact me in the Project OutFox Discord server.
+You can contact me (Sudospective) in the Project OutFox Discord server.